 Drop-In Single Session Counselling offers NO-COST single-session counselling to individuals, couples, and families when they need it most.
 This is a drop-in service with multiple locations throughout Edmonton with flexible days and times.
 CMHA-ER is a proud partner of this essential service.
 For additional information please visit dropinyeg.ca.
 WHAT IS OFFERED?
 Our service is provided by […]Continue readingDrop-In Single Session Counselling

-We offer weekly drop-in support groups, pre-registered psychoeducational groups and a monthly support group for family and friends of people with hoarding disorder.
 Sorting Through Hoarding Drop-in Support Group A non-judgmental support group designed to encourage participants to be inspired and accountable in dealing with their specific hoarding issues.
-The drop-in group meets from 6:30-8:30 PM […]Continue readingHoarding Support
+The drop-in group meets bi-weekly from 6:30-8:30 PM Groups run on: September 19, October 3, October 17, October 31, November 14, November 28, and December 12 For more information […]Continue readingHoarding Support

 Goal: to provide quality, secure, and affordable housing for people with mental illness and/or low income.
-The program works with tenants and their supports to maintain long-term housing. *New: We now offer Rent Ready training!
-Click here for information.* Eligibility Age 18 and over A history of mental illness or low income Capable of independent […]Continue readingHousing Program
+The program works with tenants and their supports to maintain long-term housing.
+Eligibility Age 18 and over A history of mental illness or low income Capable of independent community living In need of subsidized housing Application To apply, please […]Continue readingHousing Program

 If you are interested in booking a workshop, please visit the following link: https://CMHAEdmontonBookings.as.me For questions or to learn more, contact 780-414-6300 or email firstname.lastname@example.orgContinue readingKids Have Stress, Too!